PrachitiBhutada27/PrachitiBhutada27/README.md

 - 📫 How to reach me **prachitib27@gmail.com**

-- ⚡ Fun fact **I think I am passionate enough to be fir for almost any rule because of my hunger for learning new things.**
+- ⚡ Fun fact **I think I am passionate enough to be fit for almost any rule because of my hunger for learning new things.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">